wp-plugins/lightbox-plus/readme.txt

  * Added safety check to make sure that ColorBox's markup is only added to the DOM a single time, even if $.colorbox.init() is called multiple times.
 This will allow site owners to manually initialize ColorBox if they need it before the DOM has finished loading.
  * Updated the example index.html files to be HTML5 compliant.
  * Changed the slideshow behavior so that it immediately moves to the next slide when the slideshow is started.
- * Minor regex bugfix to allow automatic detection of image URLs that include fragments.
+ * Minor regex bug fix to allow automatic detection of image URLs that include fragments.

 = 2.4 =
 * Removed all support for PHP 4.